 Despite rapid expansion and massive development projects, Santa Clara is far from finished growing.
 The Santa Clara Square and Marketplace is a new large-scale urban development similar to San Jose’s Santana Row.
 By creating thousands of square feet of commercial and retail space, restaurants and transit-friendly residential units, Santa Clara finally has the traditional, pedestrian-friendly “downtown” it’s lacked for decades.

-Santa Clara is home to a virtual phone book of technology firms, from Affymetrix and Agilent Technologies to Synaptics and Trident Microsystems.
+Santa Clara is home to a virtual phone book of technology firms, from Affymetrix and Agilent Technologies to Trident Microsystems and Veritas.
 Two of the companies, Applied Materials and Intel, between them employ 15,000 workers in Santa Clara.
 It’s a familiar Silicon Valley story: over the past 50 years, technology has transformed a sleepy agricultural town into an economic powerhouse.

 Santa Clara’s roots run as deep as those of any California town.
-It was first settled in 1777 and is the site of the eighth-oldest Mission in California, Mission Santa Clara de Asis.
+Spanish settlers arrived in the latter half of the 18th century and founded the eighth-oldest Mission in California, Mission Santa Clara de Asis, in 1777.
 For the past 160 years the Mission has sat on the campus of Santa Clara University, California’s oldest institution of higher learning.
 Established in 1851, it remains a centerpiece of the town that bears its name.

 The university is closely aligned with Silicon Valley companies and provides more than pride for the city of Santa Clara.
 SCU also offers a wide variety of recreational outlets for local residents.
 The alma mater of future basketball hall-of-famer Steve Nash fields teams in 19 Division I sports, including the 2001 women’s soccer national champions.
-In fact, at one time Santa Clara women’s and men’s soccer teams were ranked #1 in the country simultaneously – the only time that’s ever happened in college sports.
-The Broncos play at Buck Shaw Stadium, which is also the home of the Major League Soccer San Jose Earthquakes.
+In fact, at one time Santa Clara women’s and men’s soccer teams were ranked #1 in the country simultaneously – the only time that’s ever happened in Division I college sports.
+The Broncos play at Buck Shaw Stadium, which at one time was also the home of the Major League Soccer San Jose Earthquakes.

 People lead busy lives in Santa Clara, but even they eventually go home.
 To what?
-Santa Clara, more than its Silicon Valley brethren, has neighborhoods of classic pre-war homes and tree-lined streets, along with newer developments and ample condominium and apartment communities.
+Santa Clara has neighborhoods of classic pre-war homes and tree-lined streets, along with newer developments and ample condominium and apartment communities.